 Interest under section 50 of CGST Act is payable in the following three circumstances

-- Sub-section (1): Delay in payment of tax, in full or in part
+- Sub-section (1):period for which there is a delay in payment of tax, in full or in part

 Manner of Computation of Interest

-5. Thus, from a conjoint reading of Sections 50 (1), 73 (5), 73 (6) and 73 (8) of the Act, it is evident that where a person makes a voluntary payment of interest along with belated payment of tax whether admitted and on his own or within thirty days from the date of issue of show cause notice, then the proceedings are deemed to be concluded and no penalty is leviable.
+4. On a conjoint reading of Sections 50 (1), 73 (5), 73 (6) and 73 (8) of the Act, it is evident that where a person makes a voluntary payment of interest along with belated payment of tax whether admitted on his own or within thirty days from the date of issue of show cause notice, then the proceedings are deemed to be concluded and no penalty is leviable.

 Other Important Points to Note